Le-bo/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. A script that prints the contents of current working directory in long format.
 5. A script that prints the contents of the current working directory including hidden contents in long format
 6. A script that display current directory contents, in long format, with user and group ID's displayed numerically and hidden files.
+7. A script that creates a directory.
-7. A script that moves a file.
+8. A script that moves a file.
-8. A script that deletes a file.
+9. A script that deletes a file.
-9. A script that deletes a directory
+10. A script that deletes a directory.
+11. A script that changes the current working directoty to the previouse directory